 Media outlets mistakenly characterize the rising rates of long-term sickness and disability as a “mystery,” ignoring clear links to COVID-19 and Long COVID.
 This oversight reflects a broader societal failure to address post-pandemic health challenges, while advocacy for awareness, research, and necessary workplace accommodations is sorely needed.

-The Yellow Card System and Vaccine Side Effects: A Balanced Look at a Sensitive Topic
+The Yellow Card Vaccine Side Effects: A Balanced Look at Safety and Reporting

 Vaccines play a crucial role in public health but can have side effects, particularly evident during the COVID-19 vaccine rollout.
 The UK’s Yellow Card Scheme monitors adverse reactions, highlighting its importance in safety transparency while facing issues like underreporting and accountability.
 Improvements are needed for better support and understanding for those affected.

-Long COVID: What Your Organs Wish You Knew
+Long COVID Symptoms Explained: What Your Organs Wish You Knew

 The post imagines organs forming a support group to discuss the challenges of Long COVID.
 Each organ shares struggles and suggests support strategies, highlighting the interconnected disruptions across various systems.
 The overall message emphasizes the need for care, patience, and understanding as the body navigates this complex health experience.